 Once you are on the Internet, it’s best to close all apps and your browser and then reopen the app (or VPN software).
 Then, connect the VPN with the configuration recommended for China (ask the technical assistance department of your VPN provider).

-Once the VPN is connected, you can open the Facebook Messenger app or any other app and chat with your contacts.
+Once the VPN is connected, you can connect to Facebook, open the Facebook Messenger app or any other app and chat with your contacts.

 It’s important that you have a way to contact your VPN’s technical assistance department (such as an email address) in case the VPN has problems connecting, as they will be able to tell you what you need to do to connect.